srobo/team-emails/SR2021/2021-01-01-january-update.md

 Because the competition is virtual this year, you'll need to send your code to us to run using our code submission tool.

-In the next few days, you'll receive login credentials for this submitter, 1 set for each team.
+In the next few days, you'll receive login credentials for this submitter, one set for each team.
 Here you'll be able to submit your code for us to run.
 The code should be in a zip file, and the entry point for your robot program named `robot.py`.

 [Code Submitter](https://studentrobotics.org/code-submitter/).